-The statute of limitations in most Florida premises liability cases is four years.
-You’ll have four years from the date of the accident to file a personal injury lawsuit.
+The statute of limitations in most Florida premises liability cases is two years.
+You’ll have two years from the date of the accident to file a personal injury lawsuit.

 It’s possible that you could have more or less time, depending on the facts.
 If you or a loved one were injured, call now to preserve your right to compensation.

 Contact Our Miami Premises Liability Lawyers for a Free Consultation

 You deserve to be fairly compensated if you were hurt because of someone else’s negligence.
 A Miami premises liability lawyer can help you fight for the maximum compensation possible.
 Call Shaked Law Personal Injury Lawyers today to schedule a free case review and learn more.